Sie sind hier

 When to Meditate

 Choose a place you won’t be disturbed, feel vulnerable, or get distracted.
 Try to use the same place daily.
 Make it your spot; you can fill it with candles, flowers, spiritual images and/or pictures of beautiful places, and anything else that is uplifting, calming, inspiring.
-Sit on a sheepskin, natural fiber blanket or, if needed, a firm cushion or on a chair dedicated for this purpose.
+Sit on a cushion, natural fiber blanket or, if needed, a chair dedicated for this purpose.

 Commit to a Meditation

 Whatever meditation you choose to do, to get the maximum benefit, fully commit to doing it for a certain amount and length of time.
 Keep in mind that 3 minutes a day is more effective than 31 minutes once a week.
-If you do miss a day, don’t beat yourself up, just start again and keep up!
+If you do miss a day, don’t beat yourself up, just start again!

 Tune-in with the Adi Mantra